Chris Tomlinson (politician): Political positions

 Tomlinson supported President Donald Trump in the 2020 presidential election, attending a Trump rally in Hershey, Pennsylvania in December 2019.

 During his 2022 House of Delegates campaign, Tomlinson said he planned to introduce legislation in the 2023 legislative session that would improve human resources practices in state government by requiring the fiscal notes of bills to include the number of new employees needed to accomplish the legislation's goals.
 He also said he supported legislation to limit the powers of the Maryland State Board of Education.

+During the 2024 and 2025 legislative sessions, Tomlinson introduced the Victoria, Scottie, Ashleigh, and Yader's Law, which would impose an up to 20-year prison sentence on people who distribute heroin or fentanyl that leads to the death or serious bodily injury of another.

+In August 2024, Tomlinson endorsed the Safeguard American Voter Eligibility Act, a federal bill that would require voters to show proof of citizenship when registering to vote.

+In September 2025, Tomlinson signed onto a letter to the Maryland State Board of Education opposing a proposal that would allow the state superintendent to overrule local Board of Education decisions.

+In November 2025, Tomlinson opposed bills to ban 287(g) program agreements in Maryland, saying that the House Republican Caucus would "use every tool at our disposal to stop this bill from passing".

+Personal life

+Tomlinson is married to his wife, Molly.
+Together, they live in Melrose, Maryland, and have a daughter.